 Other than described below, no compensation was awarded to, earned by, or paid in the last three years.
-Mr. Solot received 1,000,000 Common Shares at \$.00005 per share in October 1999 for services rendered to Great Expectations.
+Mr. Solot received 1,000,000 Common Shares at \$.00005 per share in October 1999 as partial payment of services.

 Although there is no current plan in existence, it is possible that Great Expectations will adopt a plan to pay or accrue compensation to its officers and directors for services related to seeking business opportunities and completing a merger or acquisition transaction.
-Great Expectations has no stock option, retirement, pension, or profit-sharing programs for the benefit of directors, officers or other employees, but the board of directors may recommend adoption of one or more such programs in the future.
+Great Expectations has no stock option, retirement, pension, or profit sharing programs for the benefit of directors, officers or other employees, but the board of directors may recommend adoption of one or more such programs in the future.